MicrosoftDocs/connected-spaces/articles/mobile-app-pair-gateway.md

     ![Select store name](media/select-store-name.PNG "Select store name")

-    >[!IMPORTANT]
+    > [!IMPORTANT]
-    >You must activate Azure Stack Edge within 24 hours of generating the activation key.
+    > You must activate Azure Stack Edge within 24 hours after the activation key is generated.

 8. When the activation key is ready, copy the key (use **Copy to clipboard** to copy the full key), go to the Azure Stack Edge **Get Started** page, select **Activate**, paste the key into the **Activation key** field in the **Activate** pane, and then select **Activate**.